CARCs and RARCs: What they are and how to use them

 • RARC: Remittance Advice Remark Code

-Payers use CARCs and RARCs to communicate to the healthcare provider why they processed the claim the way they did.
 Sometimes these codes are referred to as "denial" codes; however, this is not entirely accurate.
 True, they can explain zero payments, or denied claims, but they can also explain other adjustments to the billed balance.

 An example of adjustment:

-Charge exceeds fee schedule/maximum allowable or contracted/legislated fee arrangement.
+CO-45: Charge exceeds fee schedule/maximum allowable or contracted/legislated fee arrangement.
 (Group Codes PR or CO are used with this code depending upon liability).

 An example of denial:

-The benefit for this service is included in the payment/allowance for another service/procedure that has already been adjudicated.
+CO-97: The benefit for this service is included in the payment/allowance for another service/procedure that has already been adjudicated.

-Now, both CARCs and RARCs explain why the claim was adjusted, but they don't do it in the same way.
+Now, both CARCs and RARCs explain why the reimbursement claim was adjusted, but they don't do it in the same way.
 A CARC offers the most generic information and will be present on all adjusted claims.
 A CARC is broken up by a group code made up of two letters AND a numeric value plus a possible letter in front of the numeric value.

 CO Contractual Obligation